Travel guide

 Family or group Multiple devices, streaming 20 GB or top-up plan

-If you run out halfway through your trip, many eSIMs allow you to top up without changing anything.
-To refine your calculation based on destinations and days, take a look at the guide on how much data you need for travel and avoid overspending or underspending.
+If you run short halfway through your trip, many eSIMs allow you to top up without changing anything.
+To get the most out of every GB without sacrificing anything important, apply the tricks in our guide on how to save data with a travel eSIM and avoid using too much or too little.

-Compared to campsite Wi-Fi, the eSIM wins in reliability and mobility; compared to a dedicated 4G router, it wins in convenience and price if you have few devices.
+Compared to campground Wi-Fi, an eSIM wins in reliability and mobility; compared to a dedicated 4G router, it wins in convenience and price if there are few devices.
 A router makes sense when many people are traveling and you want a fixed antenna with better range.

 On a road trip, battery and data are resources that run out quickly.
 With a few simple adjustments, you can extend both: turn off the hotspot when not in use, download maps and music offline, and limit background updates on all devices.

-The hotspot is convenient but drains battery, so only turn it on when you really need to connect others and keep that mobile plugged in.
-For data, the golden rule is to prepare everything possible offline before losing coverage: route maps, music playlists, series episodes, and local guides.
-Lower video quality in streaming apps and disable automatic video playback on social media, which consumes data without you noticing.
-These same tricks apply to any trip: we expand on them in the guide to tips to save data abroad.
+The hotspot is convenient but devours battery, so only turn it on when you really need to connect others and keep that phone plugged in.
+For data, the golden rule is to prepare as much as possible offline before losing coverage: route maps, music playlists, TV series episodes, and local guides.
+Lower video quality in streaming apps and disable automatic video playback on social media, which consumes data without you realizing it.
+These habits cost nothing and are what truly make the difference between arriving at the next campground without coverage or arriving with plenty of margin.
 With the caravan on the move, managing data and battery well is what keeps you connected throughout the journey without surprises.

 Frequently asked questions